I have Rod X and am looking for Rod Y to do such-and-such kind of fishing. What should I get?

-I get asked this question multiple times a week, but most of the time the asker doesn’t give me enough information to be able to give a good answer (e.g., the exact size of stream, the amount of cover on the stream, the exact budget, the fish they’ll be going for, etc.).
+I now get asked these questions daily, and I am unable to answer them all individually.
+In addition, most of the time the asker doesn’t give me enough information to be able to give a good answer (e.g., the exact size of stream, the amount of cover on the stream, the exact budget, the fish they’ll be going for, etc.).
 People often say they want to fish “small streams,” but that is not helpful information.
 Essentially all tenkara rods are made to fish small streams, and everyone’s definition of a small stream is different.
 Small streams can be 3 feet across or 30, depending on what you’re used to fishing.

 Here’s my advice:

 Watch my videos and look for streams that are about the size of what you want to fish.
 Check the video description to see what rod I’m using.
 That’s about the size of rod you’ll likely want to get.
 Check multiple videos to see multiple rods in that size class.

 Check the Tenkara Rods I Own page to see what rods I use and watch the video there to see how I like them.
 I try to not recommend rods I haven’t fished with.
 I haven’t fished with every rod out there, and there are entire brands that I won’t recommend simply because I haven’t used their rods.
 That doesn’t necessarily mean that they’re bad rods.